 10. Marine life:

-Although most marine life is harmless, some have defensive mechanisms that can injure you.
+Although most marine life is harmless, some creatures have defensive mechanisms that can injure you.
 So do not stand on coral and do not touch marine life, nor take out any shells.
 After all, when snorkeling you are entering their habitat, so please treat it with respect.